 Parents in Herefordshire join those across England today (Monday 1 March), in finding out which secondary school their child will be attending in September 2021.

-Herefordshire Council has made 1763 offers of places in schools across the county with the following parental preference success rates:
+Herefordshire Council has made 1835 offers of places in schools across the county compared to 1763 in 2020, with the following parental preference success rates:

 As in previous years, Herefordshire schools continue to be a net importer of pupils, with more pupils from neighbouring counties requesting places in the county’s schools than Herefordshire pupils requesting places in other counties.

-There are currently 6 Herefordshire secondary schools with waiting lists and 5 have available spaces.
+There are currently as of today’s date 5 Herefordshire secondary schools with waiting lists and 4 have available spaces.

 11 pupils who did not apply for a school place will be allocated a place at the nearest school to their home address with spaces at the end of March.

 The council has continued to promote its online application service to parents again this year.
 This year 94.4% applied online compared to 94.2% last year.